lorenhx/CortexXSOAR-OpenAI-API-Integration-IncidentGenerator/README.md

 To generate alerts, run the command !RED-start in the war room.
 Set incidentgenerator.red-start.timeout (key) with 1800 (value) in settings->about->troubleshooting, Add Server Configuration.

-Note that it takes 20 minutes and works with all Open AI Keys.
+Note that it takes 20 minutes to execute and works with all Open AI Keys.